Tillered Docs

 Propagation

-Peer name updates are local to the agent where you make the change.
-Other cluster members maintain their own names for peers.
+A name change made through the CLI is also synced to your local CLI config.
+Other cluster members maintain their own view of peer metadata.
 If you want consistent naming across the cluster, update the peer on each agent.

 Troubleshooting